someError/CamelCoin/README.md

 # CamelCoin
-Blockchain implementation with proof-of-work algorithm written in Node.js by Hacksly
+Blockchain implementation with proof-of-work algorithm written in Node.js

 ### With CLI interface